 Is A 3.125% or lower 30 Year Fixed Mortgage Rate Good?

-A 3.125% 30 year fixed mortgage rate is a phenomenal mortgage rate.
-If you are buying a home or refinancing a current mortgage you should not hesitate locking in a 3.125% 30 year fixed rate.
+A 3.125% 30-year fixed mortgage rate is a phenomenal mortgage rate.
+If you are buying a home or refinancing a current mortgage you should not hesitate to lock in a 3.125% 30 year fixed rate.

 Is A 2.875% or lower 15 Year Fixed Mortgage Rate Good?